Teaching English in Italy

 Italy is known to lag behind their European neighbours in terms of English fluency and this can be traced to the low level of English teaching in the public schooling system and so the vast majority of TEFL jobs in Italy consist of privately run schools, where Italians who are serious about learning English sign up.

-Where to teach
+Where to teach English in Italy

 As one of Europe’s leading industrial and business cities, it has a lot to offer; the Italian stock exchange is situated there, it is home to be the esteemed Alfa Romeo brand among other highly established companies.
 Not forgetting that it is also Europes fashion capital, with leading fashion houses partaking in twice yearly fashion shows that gain both global exposure and generate massive revenue for the country.
 It also has fashion lovers flocking here all year round.
 All of this equates to Milan being quite the booming economical city which results in massive opportunities to teach English in Milan.

 Otherwise known as the “the eternal city”, perhaps a reference to the fact that it dates back to 753BC, Rome certainly is a popular choice not just nationally but globally.
 As well as offering an extensive range of cultural experiences; Rome can be seen as being the education hub of Italy with various language and education centers located there.
 This makes it even more appealing as a TEFL destination in Italy and Europe.

 Depending on your qualifications and your experience, how much you can earn whilst teaching in Italy can vary greatly.
 Generally wages can be between €800 and €1500.
 A full time position in a private school can ensure your wages are at the upper end of the scale.
 Like the majority of European countries, the cost of living is going to be greater when you live in cities.
 If it is city living you are looking for then it is important to note that southern Italy is more affordable than the more developed and affluent northern Italy.